slathwal/slathwal.github.io/README.md

-The repository was setup as a test and there is no plan to update it yet.
+This repository is a work in progress.
+It will contain my personal project portfolio and blogs.